werlingb/pumpkin-image-color-standardization/README.md

 Best suited for relative comparisons among varieties

 Not intended for absolute color calibration or uncontrolled field imagery

+For consistent results photos should be taken with HDR/Scene Optimizer, etc, turned off

 **9. Software and system requirements**